canemdormienti/Opencore-Opencanopy-Themes/README.md

 **HOW TO INSTALL:**

-1- Download the ZIP archive or clone the git repository.
+1 - Download the ZIP archive or clone the git repository.

-2-
+2 - Mount your EFI partition and open the EFI folder.

+3 - Go to /EFI/OC/Resources/Image/.

+4 - Create a folder named canemdormienti.

+5 - Inside that folder create another one named CPK.

+6 - It now looks like this: /EFI/OC/Resources/Image/canemdormienti/CPK.

+7 - Copy the .icns from the /Image/Resource folder from the downloaded archives and paste in the CPK folder.

+8 -

 I' am NOT affiliated in any way with "CD Projekt Red" or his subsidiaries.
 The copyright and credits belongs to the respective owners/designers of the logos, pictures, background images, icons and other elements used in this themes.